liamwh/Veloxide/README.md

 ## Why the name?

+Velox + Oxide = Veloxide

-Veloxide is latin for "swift", "rapid" or "quick".
-Just like this stack 😉
+- Velox: latin for "swift", "rapid" or "quick", just like development with this stack 😉
+- Oxide: Rust is an iron oxide, and all components of Veloxide are written in Rust.

 ## Additional Documentation